DoD-Platform-One/gitlab/chart/doc/charts/gitlab/praefect/index.md

 **Status:** Experiment

 WARNING:
 The Praefect chart is still under development.
-The alpha version is not yet suitable for production use.
+This experimental version is not yet suitable for production use.
 Upgrades may require significant manual intervention.
 See our [Praefect GA release Epic](https://gitlab.com/groups/gitlab-org/charts/-/epics/33) for more information.

 The Praefect chart is used to manage a [Gitaly cluster](https://docs.gitlab.com/ee/administration/gitaly/praefect.html) inside a GitLab installment deployed with the Helm charts.